ekuecks/Ethno50B/final_notes.md

     - Tell about the group (instrumentation, size)
         * How long are the songs
         * Does everyone improvise
-2. Post Bop = After Bop, Cool, and Hard Bop
+2. Post Bop = After Bop, Cool, and Hard Bop, early 1960s and later
+3. No period matching section on final (Most don't fit in a single period)

 Avant Garde (Popular 1960s-1970s)
 =================================